denisurusov/omcmeta/docs/components.md

 	 - Waiting to see what happens - something that's in production and used, but not clear whether it will get enough adoption rate/usage
  - Status
 	 - Green - no data errors, release *frequently*
+	 - Amber - some data errors, few releases, development "not very active"
+	 - Red - a lot of data errors, no d
 #### Component manifesto
  - Name
  - What purpose does it serve